Candlestick charts

 • The 1-minute line chart shows the price action through the day.
 There were 9,958 trades during the day, so the squiggly line on the chart is joining up 9,958 points.
 The price Opened at $43.57 at 10am, then fell to a Low of $43.28 around the middle of the day, then rose to a High of $43.68 late in the day, then fell a little in the last few minutes to Close at $43.65.

 • A single blue coloured candle is superimposed on the chart, summarising the price action for the day - so it is a daily candle.
+This is a good example of a compound candle.

 A chart showing a Line and Candle superimposed.